samlilburn/Final_Project/README.md

 - Henrico
     23233, 23223, 23060, 23059, 23231, 23228, 23229, 23238, 23227, 23222, 23294, 23226, 23150, 23075, 23230, 23173, 23058, 23242, 23255, 23250, 23273, 23279, 23282, 23280, 23288

-Data:

-•	Demographic Information

-o	Employee Id – Unique id for survey participant

-o	Date Joined – Date hired by company

-o	Gender – Male, Female, on Unknown

-o	Company Type – Designated between service oriented and product oriented

-o	WFH Setup Available – Yes allowed for work from home

-o	Designation – 1 to 5 with 1 being lower status and 5 being highest status

-•	Survey Responses

-o	Resource Allocation – 1 low resource available and 10 means high number of resources available

-o	Mental Fatigue Score – 0 means no fatigue and 10 means completely fatigue

-o	Burn Rate – 0 to 100 with 100 being highest level of burnout

-Objective:

-•	Can we predict the likelihood of an employee quitting?

-o	Based on data we can find, which type of machine learning will be utilized?

-	Unsupervised – Outcome is not known

-o	What type of database are we considering?

-	PostSQL

-•	What additional data to use in order to fully use Post SQL?

-o	Will the data require clean-up?

-	Based on the data we have reviewed thus far; we anticipate running the CSV file through Python to clean-up the data for use.

-	New data frame will be created with cleaned data and exported to a CSV file.

-o	What kind of visualizations are we considering?

-	Potentially use of Tableau for the story telling.

-•	Compare demographical information to the survey responses

-•	Demographical information to use:

-o	Gender

-o	Company type

-o	WFH

-o	Designation

-o	Other items

-	Can we find data on remote working?

-•	Other Topics?
+## Original Topic:

+Employee Attrition

+### Objective

+Can we predict the likelihood of an employee quitting?

+### Machine Learning

+Based on the data we have access to, we believe the use of an unsupervised model would be best as the outcome is not known.

+### Database

+We planned on utilizing PostSQL for our database.
+The data would be cleaned prior to importing into Post SQL.
+The CSV file(s) would run through Python utilizing Jupyter Notebook.
+The cleaned file would be exported to a new CSV file.

+### Visualizations

+We anticipate using Tableau for the story telling portion of the project.
+We would graph out comparisons of the data based on the survey responses compared to demographical information.
+Demographical information we planned to use:

+- Gender

+- Company type

+- WFH (Work from Home)

+- Designation

+- Other items

+### Data

+#### Demographic Information

+- Employee Id: Unique id for survey participant

+- Date Joined: Date hired by company

+- Gender: Male, Female, on Unknown

+- Company Type: Designated between service oriented and product oriented

+- WFH Setup Available: Yes, allowed for work from home

+- Designation: 1 to 5 with 1 being lower status and 5 being highest status

+#### Survey Responses

+- Resource Allocation: 1 low resource available and 10 means high number of resources available

+- Mental Fatigue Score: 0 means no fatigue and 10 means completely fatigue

+- Burn Rate: 0 to 100 with 100 being highest level of burnout

+### Switching Topics

+During our data procurement phase, we determined the availability of certain data was difficult to find/access.
+The model we wanted to create (determining the likelihood of an employee quitting) was difficult to run without making significant assumptions in the absence of readily available data.